diogoaurelio/schedoscopeWiki/Starting-Schedoscope.md

 # Introduction

 Schedoscope operates as a REST web service.
-There are three ways of launching this service
+There are three ways of launching this service.

 # Launching without Command Shell

-The simplest way of launching the Schedoscope web service is by executing the `org.schedoscope.scheduler.api.SchedoscopeRestService` main method.
+The simplest way of launching the Schedoscope web service is by executing `org.schedoscope.scheduler.api.SchedoscopeRestService`'s main method.
 After launch, the service expects [scheduling commands](Command Reference) via the [REST API](Schedoscope REST API).
 The [Schedoscope REST Client](Command Reference) can be used to issue these.

-In order to execute, the Schedoscope web service needs a logback configuration file and a Schedoscope configuration file.
-These can be passed using the environment properties `-Dlogback.configurationFile` and `-Dconfig.file`.
+The Schedoscope web service needs a logback configuration file and a Schedoscope configuration file.
+These can be passed using the system properties `-Dlogback.configurationFile` and `-Dconfig.file`.

 Example: